nstuyvesant/baldr/README.md

 1. Iterate through array of clouds to merge each element with [report.html](https://github.com/nstuyvesant/baldr/blob/master/report.html)

-2. Generate a PDF from each using [pdfkit](https://github.com/devongovett/pdfkit)
+2. Generate PDF from each using [pdfkit](https://github.com/devongovett/pdfkit)

 3. Email PDF to list of addresses in __emailRecipients__ property using [nodemailer](https://nodemailer.com)